House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Wooden toilet seats are aesthetically pleasing. | Image credit: yampi, Shutterstock

-Yes, you can get faux-wood seats made out of plastic, but these tend to be much more expensive.
+Yes, you can get faux-wood seats made of plastic, but they are much more expensive.

 Winner: Wood